code1ne/fewd_59/README.md

 ##QUESTIONS

-If you have any questions please send them to your Education Product Manager, [Jessica Skeete](jessicat@generalassemb.ly)
+If you have any questions please send them to the Product Manager for FEWD, [Mehan Jayasuriya](mehan@generalassemb.ly)